rafhun/cbp/readme.md

 To change your themes name change `themeName` in `package.json`.
 This automatically names your theme folder and adjusts your grunt paths.

 ## Grunt Tasks
 Here a quick overview is given over important grunt tasks and their usage.
 Not everything is described and most of these tasks have been assigned to other tasks and are being run automatically.
+They are more or less described in the order that you would need them or how they are used within the build tasks.

 ### Default and Shipping Task
 There are two basic tasks set up which allow you to build a development version or a production version.
 The default task is set up as development build while `grunt ship` creates the production build.
 The main differences between the two tasks are: